interactions-py/interactions.py/docs/events.rst

 The function handling the event should take in one argument, the type of this argument is a ``dict``.

-The value of the argument will be the *raw* data sent from discord, so it is not recommended to use that event as long as you dont absolutely need it.
+The value of the argument will be the *raw* data sent from Discord, so it is not recommended to use that event as long as you don't absolutely need it.

 Event: ``on_interaction``